Genus

 Argument from the GENUS

-2. Extension to the genus: the generic clause “… and the like”
+2. Extension to the Genus: the Generic Clause “… and the like

 Universal Declaration of Human Rights, Article 2[1].

 Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
-(My italics)
+(My emphasis)

 This rule applies to cars, motorcycles, and all private vehicles.